mangotangochick/visualisation-tools-for-screening/README.md

 (1) Blanks, R.G.
 (2000) “Effect of NHS breast screening programme on mortality from breast cancer in England and Wales, 1990-8: Comparison of observed with predicted mortality,” BMJ, 321(7262), pp. 665–669.
 Available at: https://doi.org/10.1136/bmj.321.7262.665.

 # Demo Project
-Please see the .ipynb file for a Jupyter notebook containing an annotated demo project
+Please see the demo.ipynb file for a Jupyter notebook containing an annotated demo project